The Fall 2017 Reading Buddies program starts September 24th and 25th. Applications are due no later than:

 How do I sign up?

 Applications are available by clicking on the links below.
 They are also available at the Louisville Library Children's Desk.
 You may complete the form online then drop it off, mail it, fax it, or scan/email it.
-Please make sure to sign (or fill in your name if submitting electronically) and date the form before submitting it.
+Please make sure to sign and date the form before submitting it.
 All the contact information is included at the bottom of the form.

 |*New Big Buddy Application||Returning Big Buddy Application|